florianfesti/boxes/documentation/src/install.rst

 They then have to be copied in either the global or the per user extension directory of Inkscape.
-These are :code:`*/usr/share/inkscape/extensions/*` and :code:`*~/.config/inkscape/extensions/*` on a unix operating system.
+These are :code:`/usr/share/inkscape/extensions/` and :code:`~/.config/inkscape/extensions/` on a unix operating system.
 On non unix operating the target directories may differ.
 You can look up the directories *User extensions* and *Inkscape extensions* within the Inkscape preferences *Edit -> Preferences... -> System*.

-As an alternative you can create a symlink to the inkex directory within the inkscape extension directory.
+As an alternative you can create a symlink to the :code:`inkex/` directory within the desired inkscape extension directory.

 Platform specific instructions